vackosar/vackosar.github.io/unpublished/Spring-Integration-Advanced-Features.md

 - Calls beforeShutdown() on beans implementing OrderlyShutdownCapable.
 - Stops any active channels, such as JMS- or AMQP-backed channels.
 - Stops all MessageSources.
-- Stops all inbound MessageProducer s (that are not OrderlyShutdownCapable).
+- Stops all inbound MessageProducer's (that are not OrderlyShutdownCapable).
 - Waits for any remaining time left, as defined by the value of the long parameter passed in to the operation.
 - Calls afterShutdown() on all OrderlyShutdownCapable components.